moltin/js-sdk/README.md

 console.log(`New Flow Product`, customProduct.data.customWeight); // this will pass!
 ```

-You can also consume `filters`, `sorts` and `includes` from relevant services, to ensure you are querying the api correctly.
+You can also consume `filters`, `sorts` and `includes` from relevant services, to ensure you are querying the API correctly.

 eg: